 - Start small.
 If you’ve never meditated before, it may feel hard or uncomfortable at first.
 Start with short periods of meditation, and then gradually increase the session duration as you continue your practice.

 - Get comfortable.
 Skip the tight clothing and awkward chair.
 Instead, wear loose-fitting, breathable clothing… It’s better for your skin anyway!
-Find a comfortable spot to sit.
+Find a comfortable spot to sit and tune in to your breath.